saeed-anwar/CoinNet/README.md

 <p align="center">
   <img width="500" src="https://github.com/saeed-anwar/CoinNet/blob/master/Figs/Confidence.PNG">
 </p>
 The correctly classified images are represented with green circles while the wrongly classified ones are in red circles.
-In the first row, the confidence of the NasNet [46] is always low although the model can classify correctly.
-The second shows that the confidence of the VGG [45], which is consistently high even for wrongly classified classes. the traditional classifiers as the CNN methods may be benefiting from the weights of ImageNet [40].
+In the first row, the confidence of the NasNet is always low although the model can classify correctly.
+The second shows that the confidence of the VGG, which is consistently high even for wrongly classified classes.
+The traditional classifiers as the CNN methods may be benefiting from the weights of ImageNet.

 ## Citation
 If you find the code helpful in your resarch or work, please cite the following papers.